 Skip to content

-Liverpool Initiative Connects 200 Students Through Cultural Exchang... - Liverpool good news story
+Liverpool Initiative Connects 200 Students Through Cultural Exchang... - education and learning news from Liverpool, England

 A Liverpool-based initiative is connecting 200 students from diverse backgrounds through a cultural exchange programme.
 The programme, launched in December 2025, aims to foster understanding between students from different schools and neighbourhoods by engaging them in collaborative activities.

 The Liverpool Cultural Exchange Programme, launched this December, is bringing together 200 students from across the city.
-The initiative, supported by Liverpool ONE, is designed to help students from different demographics engage through shared activities, promoting mutual understanding.
 This effort is a response to the need for increased cultural awareness and is valued at £50,000, funded through local sponsorship and grants.
 Participating students come from schools in varied areas, ensuring a mix of backgrounds and perspectives.

 Programme Details